semantic-logs/spec/README.md

 * `ERROR` The application has encountered an error.
 These errors should be reported to a human and the human should take action.
 * `WARN` A warning.
 Warning do not need to be raised with a human.
 * `INFO` Informational.
 * `DEBUG` Debugging diagnotics.
-Typcially no logged in production systems.
+Only for debugging.
+Do not need to be machine-readable.
+Typcially not logged in production systems, nor used for reporting purposes.

 How does this interact with `stdout` and `stderr`?